jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 **Where possible extract logic into `assign` statements.** Extract single assignments to a variable into a separate `assign` statement, where it is possible to do so.
-This approach uses the features of Verilog consistently, rather than using two mechanisms to achieve the same effect.
+This approach uses the features of SystemVerilog consistently, rather than using two mechanisms to achieve the same effect.
 This makes it clear that an `always_comb` is used to introduce sequentiality.
 Another opportunity to move logic into separate `assign` statements is with complex expressions, such as the Boolean value for a conditional statement.
 Doing this makes the control flow structure clearer, potentially provide opportunities for reuse, and provides a separate signal when inspecting the signals in a waveform viewer.

 **Avoid unnecessary sequentiality.** It is easy to add statements to an `always_comb` to expand its behaviour, but this should only be done when there